tam17aki/music-esprit-python/README.md

 - **`utils/`**: A package for reusable helper modules and data structures that are decoupled from the specific analyzer implementations.
   - `data_models.py`: Defines the core `dataclass` models for the project.
     - `ExperimentConfig`: Encapsulates all parameters for a simulation run (e.g., SNR, duration), defining the "world" in which the signals exist.
+    - `AlgorithmConfig`: Encapsulates hyperparameters for the analyzer algorithms (e.g., subspace ratio, number of grids), defining the configuration of the "tools".
     - `SinusoidParameters`: Represents the ground truth or estimated parameters of a signal, serving as the data "payload" that is generated and analyzed.
   - `signal_generator.py`: Provides functions for synthesizing test signals.
 - **`cli.py`**: A module dedicated to the Command-Line Interface.
 It handles argument parsing and the formatting of results for display.